 If you’re shopping around for a new speaker, start off by considering what size you want.
 For this guide, I’m mostly sticking to portable Bluetooth speakers and excluding anything that’s impractical to take on the go.
 From there, you need to weigh other criteria like audio quality, ease of use, durability, and bonus features like speakerphone functionality.
 Some speakers let you stereo pair two of them together, and several companies include “party mode” capabilities that let you link many speakers together.
 If you don’t really care about any of that, you can get a tiny Bluetooth speaker for as little as $25.
 But all of the picks here go a little further in terms of features and style.

-The best portable Bluetooth speakers
+The best portable Bluetooth speakers of 2023

 Best Bluetooth speaker under $200